bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 ```
 As you see in the article, you open swgger ui by opening http://localhost:51609/swagger/ but in bit's sample, you open http://localhost:9000/api/swagger/.
 You open /swagger under /api.
 This is a magic of owin/asp.net core's request branching.
 Calling method "ApplyDefaultApiConfig" describs that magic to swagger.
 It also performs a bunch of other recommneded swagger configs for you too.

 EnableBitSwaggerUI provides better UX for Swagger UI.
 As an example, it simplifies your login experience.
+It also stores your token, so you don't have to login everytime you open swagger.

 So run the second sample and you're good to go (-: